 Chris Freeland: engineering, claps, vocals, sequencing, percussion, drums, bass

 Jon S. Patton was born in Baltimore in 1981 and has been a farmhand, construction worker, Russian linguist, teacher, clerk, editor, paralegal, and writer; he played as a street musician in Heidelberg, Germany; was a guest with a German jazz orchestra at age 17.
 He recorded a solo album, Hard Times, in 2003 in San Antonio.

 Most of these things are much less impressive than they sound.

 Joe Scala (bass and vocals) is a singer/songwriter in Baltimore.
-He gigs around town solo and with his wife (under the name Katie and Joe).
-Joe started playing bass with Midway Fair in June 2011 after the departure of Chris Rowe.
+He gigs around town solo and with his wife as the Katie Bowers Band.
+Joe started playing bass with Midway Fair in June 2011.